 22. Staggered Rib Scarf

-This basic scarf ticks all the boxes: easy, reversible, and quick to make thanks to the chunky weight yarn and the small size.
+This easy scarf knitting pattern ticks all the boxes: easy, reversible, and quick to make thanks to the chunky weight yarn and the small size.
 It’s the perfect size to tuck into your coat and ward away chills.
 This design features an easy diagonal ribbing that only uses knit and purl stitches.

 Designer: It’s a Stitch Up